 Why artists donate

-Artists and collectors donate art through The Art Connection for a number of reasons including to:
+Artists and collectors gift art through The Art Connection for a number of reasons including to:

 - Know their work can have an impact on the daily lives of people in need